LiSeCo: Linear Semantic Control for Language Generation: Experimental Methods

-The trained linear probes also provide toxicity likelihoods for the generated text, which we use to post-hoc validate LiSeCo, but not to evaluate generation toxicity/negativity per-se.
-The probe score returns the likelihood that a sequence is toxic/negative as determined by the probes' learned semantics, and is used to evaluate control in activation space.
+\paragraph{Semantic control} We rate text generation toxicity, sentiment, or {language (English or Spanish)} using the previously described attribute scoring functions.
+We convert the scorer's ratings into labels, where sequences are labeled toxic (negative, English) if the classifier returns a likelihood higher than $0.5$, and non-toxic (positive, Spanish) otherwise.
+The trained linear probes also provide attribute likelihoods, which we use to post-hoc validate LiSeCo, but not to evaluate text generation attributes per-se.
+The probe score returns the likelihood that a sequence is toxic (negative, English) as determined by the probes' learned semantics, and is used to evaluate control in activation space.

 \paragraph{Text naturalness} The applied intervention ideally should not compromise language modeling performance.
-We quantify performance using the average perplexity (PPL) of generations under a different LM, Qwen-2.5-3B \citep{bai2023qwen}.
-We used a different model family to score PPL, given evidence that LMs are biased towards their own generations \citep{long2024llms}.
+We quantify performance using the average perplexity (PPL) of generations under a different LLM, Qwen-2.5-3B \citep{bai2023qwen}.
+We used a different model family to score PPL, given evidence that LLMs are biased towards their own generations \citep{long2024llms}.